Please support our programs

 WBAL Reporter 1: Caused by a buildup of methane on the conveyor belt.

-WJZ reporter: The blast could be felt miles away, some saying it felt like an earthquake,
+WJZ reporter: The blast could be felt miles away, some saying it felt like an earthquake, they felt their buildings shake for a while.

-RESIDENT 2: I went outside and said, there’s something going on at the coal pier.
+Resident 2: I went outside and said, there’s something going on at the coal pier.

-NARRATION: Curtis Bay residents gave public comment following the explosion.
+Adrian Wood: Curtis Bay residents gave public comment following the explosion.

-RESIDENT 2: I smelled, like everyone did, coal burning.
+Resident 2: I smelled, like everyone did, coal burning.

-RESIDENT: Sitting in my living room and then this loud boom.
+Resident: Sitting in my living room and then this loud boom.
 Nobody knew what to do.

-NARRATION: Coal in Curtis Bay Terminal is stored both in silos as well as open piles.
+Adrian Wood: Coal in Curtis Bay Terminal is stored both in silos as well as open piles.
 The dust in the silos is extremely explosive and even a small spark can cause a chain reaction of detonations.
 The design of the facilities contributed to the explosion in 2021 – they weren’t being ventilated well enough, so the methane buildup caused the coal dust to explode, even though the facility passed prior inspections.

 A few months after the explosion, two residents filed a class-action lawsuit.
 It would require CSX to provide a $5 million medical fund for Curtis Bay residents for continuous exposure to coal dust.